Home / Foreign Policy

 Today Belarus is a sovereign European state pursuing an independent and peaceful foreign policy, developing cooperation with foreign partners from all over the world, and making a significant contribution to strengthening of international security and stability.

-Belarus maintains diplomatic relations with 174 countries of the world and is represented today by foreign offices in 56 countries worldwide.
-In 2014 Belarus established embassies in Australia, Qatar, Mongolia, Pakistan, Ecuador and Consulate General in Milan (Italy).
+Belarus maintains diplomatic relations with 177 countries of the world and is represented today by foreign offices in 59 countries worldwide.
+In 2014 Belarus established embassies in Australia, Qatar, Mongolia, Pakistan, Ecuador and Consulate General in Milan (Italy), in 2016 — in Georgia and Spain, the Embassy of Belarus fully restored its operation in Sweden.

 45 foreign embassies, 4 embassy branch offices, 2 trade missions, 35 consular offices (including honorary consuls), 15 missions to international organizations and 88 foreign diplomatic missions with concurrent accreditation are present in Belarus.